farapholch/rita-room/README.md

 # Excalidraw collaboration server with metrics from socket.io

 This is collaboration server for Excalidraw with metrics support from socket io and prom client with updated packages.
+Also built for support for Redis with Sentinel failover.

 If you need to use cluster mode with pm2.
 Checkout: https://socket.io/docs/v4/pm2/